Home / Admission / Frequently Asked Questions

 WHAT IS THE TEACHING PHILOSOPHY?

 We are an independent school that follows the teaching philosophy and methodology developed by Dr. Maria Montessori.
+You will find an overview of this philosophy as part of this packet.

 ARE THE TEACHERS CERTIFIED?

-Our faculty have attained professional Montessori certification at well-respected AMI (Association Montessori Internationale) and AMS (American Montessori Society) teacher training centers.
+Our faculty have attained professional Montessori certification at well respected AMI (Association Montessori Internationale) and AMS (American Montessori Society) teacher training centers.

 HOW CAN PARENTS BE INVOLVED AT THE SCHOOL?